 Our small size and committed faculty allow us to give each student individual attention.
 For many students, this attention is enough to help them succeed in their schoolwork.
 However, students who have difficulty writing or reading might be overwhelmed with the quantity of writing and reading expected in many of our courses.
 Our faculty try to give material in three different ways – orally, visually by writing on the board, and via handouts – and this can help students with a variety of learning styles.

 We look carefully at different styles of learning before we admit students to the freshman class to be certain that we are able to meet their needs.
-Our Director of Admission can help you determine if SFWHS will be the right high school for you.
+Our Admissions Director can help you determine if SFWHS will be a good fit for you.

 Q: What do San Francisco Waldorf students do after graduation?